Overview and Description

 5) Ankle Plantar Flexor Weakness (Calcaneal gait):

-Pathomechanism: Lack of eccentric contraction of ankle plantar flexor causes GRF to pass behind knee, creating knee flexion moment with excess tibial motion over ankle during mid to late stance.
+Pathomechanism: Heel remains in contact with the ground late in terminal stance.
+Lack of eccentric contraction of ankle plantar flexor causes GRF to pass behind knee, creating knee flexion moment with excess tibial motion over ankle during mid to late stance.
 Increased quadriceps contraction needed to prevent knee buckling.
 Contralateral leg step length (swing duration) reduced by unstable stance of affected limb.
 Heel off delayed and push off phase decreased.

 6) Myopathic gait (Waddling gait):